 Heroics abound.
 Curse words fly.
 Humor flows as free as blood, and there’s even a spot of romance.
 And with all that real life bravado, there might even be a few lies.

-Joe R. Lansdale’s stories about Nat Love are based loosely on the real Nat Love, who may have told a few windies about his time in the West, but at the same time revealed that African-American’s of that era were not all cooks and custodians.
+Joe R. Lansdale’s stories about Nat Love are based loosely on the real Nat Love, who may have told a few windies about his time in the West, but at the same time revealed that African-Americans of that era were not all cooks and custodians.
 In fact, a full third of the cowboys of the Wild West days were African-American, Hispanic, or of mixed blood.
-This is a tribute to the real deal, as well as they great mythology of the Old West.
+This is a tribute to the real deal, as well as to the great mythology of the Old West.

 Limited: 350 signed numbered copies, bound in leather, with a different dust jacket than the trade: $45